 |Certification of Insurance Form for Notaries (Form CIC)

 If you are NOT submitting surety in the form of a bond, you must indicate on the application the type of certification of insurance coverage under one of the different types of valid insurance policies AND complete and attach to your notary application the Certification of Insurance Form for Notaries (Form CIC).
 Only a certification of insurance form issued by the Secretary of State will be accepted.
 There is no fee to file the Certification of Insurance Form for Notaries application with the Secretary of State.
 Click on the image on the right or the form number above (Form CIC) to download the application using Acrobat Reader.

 Make your check or money order for $52 payable to "West Virginia Secretary of State."

 The fee is waived for government notaries (see Step 3 above).
 For more information regarding acceptable forms of payment and the payment process, see Ordering and Payments.

-Mail your application and payment to:
+Mail or hand deliver your application and payment to:

 West Virginia Secretary of State

 Charleston, WV 25305